 - Karen, 65, is very angry at her ex-boyfriend.
-It seems he asked her best friend out on a date, a few days after breaking up with Karen.
-He was her boyfriend in high school.
+It seems he asked her best friend out on a date, a few days after breaking up with Karen (when she was in high school).

 - Paul, 45, can’t forgive his sister, because, as he sees it, she treated him like he didn’t matter when they were children.

 - Shelly talks of her resentment toward her mother, whom she is convinced loved her brother more than her.
 While her relationship with her mother eventually changed, and offered Shelly a feeling of being loved enough, the bitterness about not being her mother’s favorite remains stuck.